evolvingstuff/MetaList/README.md

 ## What is MetaList?
-MetaList is a personal knowledge management web application, tightly integrated with large language models.
+MetaList is a self-hosted personal knowledge management web application, tightly integrated with large language models.

 > ⚠️ **MetaList is currently in Development**: Expect breaking changes and bugs